 If leaving your current job to be your own boss and running your own business is something you are interested in, here is what you need to do before putting in your two weeks notice.

 Firstly, you will need to have a plan.
 A plan is vastly different than a dream or an aspiration.
 Lots of people dream of quitting their job and being their own boss, but few take the time to make a plan and actually prepare for the jump.
 A dream without a plan is a wish.

-If being your boss is something you really want, something you feel you must do, then a plan is a mandatory step on your journey.
-And when I say plan, I’m not talking about creating a business plan or anything like that.
-I’m simply talking about taking the time to ask yourself, if you were to leave your job today, what would you do tomorrow?
+If being your boss is something you really want, something you feel you must do, then a plan is a mandatory step in your journey.
+And when I say the plan, I’m not talking about creating a business plan or anything like that.
+I’m simply talking about taking the time to ask yourself if you were to leave your job today, what would you do tomorrow?
 In six months from now, or what about five or ten years from now?

 If you have an idea, start by making it your pet project or what I like to call a side hustle.
 Start the business while you are still in your current position and be transparent with your employer that you’ve started.
 It is possible that it will take longer to bring to life and, yes, it will probably take up more of your time but mitigating risk by doing it on the side is important and can help ensure that when you do leap, you’re leaping into a tried and tested business.

 The next question is at what point you make the leap?